Vinceserr/CSC325-Team6/Software Requirements Specification.md

 2.7	Assumptions and Dependencies

-	The program is developed using Java so systems using the software require Java to be installed.
+	The application is developed using Java so systems using the software require Java to be installed.

 ## 3. External Interface Requirements